GitHubSecurityLab/codeql-zero-to-hero/2/challenge-2/instructions.md

 => This will generate a so called CodeQL pack, which contains configuration for running Python queries.
 At this point, you can write as many CodeQL for Python queries as you want inside the folder `codeql-custom-queries-python` that was generated.

+You can also download databases from GitHub by following the steps in the #sSelect CodeQL database section.

 If you'd like to, you can choose another repository written in Python, but in that case the results after running the queries will be different.
 You can also choose another language and a repository in that language, but bear in mind that the queries for that language will be different than the ones in the blog post.

 ## Option B: Local installation